pratikshya36/spider_webdev_task3/README.md

     Position implies the position of the info window which can be specified by the latitude and longitude.
     I did this in a loop and obtained city,lat,lng from cities array and temperature from temperauure array.
   6." &#8451" is for degree C symbol.

+# STEP-3:INCLUSION OF SEARCH BOX WITH AUTOCOMPLETION
+    1.I included google library "places" in the script
+	<script async defer src="https://maps.googleapis.com/maps/api/js?key=API KEY&callback=initMap"><script>
+    2.I stored the location typed by the user in the search box (having id as "search") in a variable "search".
+    3.Then I created an object of google.maps.places.Autocomplete(search) by  the name autocomplete.
+    4.Then I added an addListener event to the autocomplete object when autocomplete is completedand location is selected.
+    5.Then I create an object to get the place selected by using variable "place" using autocomplete.getPlace() and obtained the complete address and latitude and longitude of this place by using the properties of this object "place" using various syntaxes.